Ephellon/Twitch-Tools/README.md

 - *Keep Pop-out* `off` &mdash; Prevent the extension from destroying the pop-out of the stream
 - *Recover Ads* `off` &mdash; When an advertisement freezes, attempt to recover it
 - *Recover Frames* `on` &mdash; When the video fails to play for more than 15 seconds, reload the webpage
+- *Recover Pages* `off` &mdash; When the webpage or chat fails to display, reload the webpage
 - *Recover Stream* `off` &mdash; When the stream freezes, attempt to recover it
 - *Recover Video* `on` &mdash; When the video fails to download, reload the webpage